Sexual orientation and gender identity in the United States military: Navy

 The Newport sex scandal arose from a 1919 investigation by the United States Navy into homosexual acts by Navy personnel and civilians in Newport, Rhode Island.
 The investigation was noted for its controversial methods of intelligence gathering, specifically its use of enlisted personnel to investigate alleged homosexuals by engaging them sexually.
 A subsequent military trial ended with the court-martial of 17 sailors charged with sodomy and "scandalous conduct."
 Most were sent to the naval prison at the Portsmouth Naval Shipyard in Maine.
 Two more were dishonorably discharged and two others were found innocent with no further action.
 There was national news coverage of the scandal and a congressional investigation, which concluded with Secretary of the Navy Josephus Daniels and Assistant Secretary of the Navy (and future United States president) Franklin D. Roosevelt being formally rebuked by a Congressional committee.

 The USNS Harvey Milk was officially named at a ceremony in San Francisco on 16 August 2016.
 It is the first U.S. Navy ship named for an openly gay leader (Harvey Milk, who served as a diving officer in the Navy from 1951 to 1955.)

+In 2023, the Military Religious Freedom Foundation shared a video of Secretary of the Navy Carlos Del Toro making homophobic comments during a townhall meeting.
+When asked about combating homophobia in the Navy, Del Toro promoted homosexuality as being a "choice".
+A Navy official later responded that Del Toro meant to say that a person making the decision to reveal their sexuality by coming out is a choice.

 Healthcare

+HIV military policy

+In August 2024, a federal Virginia judge immediately ordered that HIV-positive individuals "with an undetectable viral load" and also who are "fit and healthy" must be allowed, permitted and included within the US Military - regardless of being retained or wanting to join.
+Official policy for many decades by the Pentagon within Washington D.C.
+HIV-positive individuals are explicitly banned from the US Military outright.